McDaniel Building: History

-In April, 1911, local banker H. B. McDaniel began construction on the McDaniel Building on the lot vacated by the Baldwin Theater after a disasterous fire.
+In April, 1911, local banker H. B. McDaniel began construction on the McDaniel Building on the lot vacated by the Baldwin Theater after a disastrous fire.

 The 1961 reconstruction of the McDaniel Building represents one of the most dramatic remodeling projects undertaken by the Heer-Andres Investment Company, which played a major role in area commerce for decades.
 In March, 1961, Dorsey Heer told the Springfield Leader and Press that a remodel project was underway, totaling $500,000 and stating, "we'll have a completely new building when the work is finished."
 The McDaniel Building remained one of Springfield's largest downtown office buildings until 2014.

 In 2014, the Vecino Group announced plans to remodel the building after just having purchased it.
 The redevelopment planned for 39 apartment units with the ground floor rented as retail.

-The building is a significant and rare example of porcelain enamel curtain wall construction in Springfield and it provides a snapshot of Mid-Century Modernism in Springfield.
+The building is an example of porcelain enamel curtain wall construction in Springfield and it provides a snapshot of Mid-Century Modernism in Springfield.